bucs110a0spring22/ch2-lab-nbell526/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ < my program is able to successfully randomize my list of five integers, giving out a randomized result.>

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 0 >

 Grace days remaining: < # >/5